Playing Style

 At the World Championship

-The post-match press conference, held with Williams in his dressing gown and displaying the irreverent nonchalance that has always been one of his most endearing qualities, became one of the most-watched moments in the sport's recent media history.
-Williams's 2018 triumph is not just a remarkable sporting achievement — it is a story about what sustained natural talent, allied to genuine love of the game, can produce.
+The dressing gown press conference that followed became one of the most-watched moments in snooker's recent media history — a perfect expression of a personality as distinctive as his game.
+Williams's 2018 triumph is a story about what sustained natural talent, allied to genuine love of the game, can produce.